 Our BSW Program, which prepares students for beginning generalist social work practice, has been continuously accredited since 1973 and is one of the oldest and largest BSW programs in the state of North Carolina.

-Our MSW Program (jointly operated with North Carolina A&T State University), with its advanced generalist concentration, offers two-year fulltime, one-year advanced standing, and 3 year part-time options.
+Our MSW Program (jointly operated with North Carolina A&T State University), with its advanced generalist concentration, offers two-year full time and one-year advanced standing options.
 In cooperation with the UNCG School of Education Teachers’ Academy and the N.C.
 Department of Public Instruction, the Department also offers school social work licensure programs (both BSW and MSW) which allow students to qualify for North Carolina state licensure in school social work.

 The profession of social work focuses on helping people to improve their social functioning and helping organizations and communities better meet the needs of their members, and working towards a more socially just society.
 This focus on people in their social environment requires social workers to have an understanding of factors affecting individuals as well as the social forces that shape the world in which they live.
 Central themes of social work include a commitment to social justice, assisting people and communities to better their life circumstances, an action orientation, and an appreciation for human diversity.
 These values lead to a versatile practice perspective with skills to meet the challenges of the rapid changes affecting society.